Every therapist should be an outlaw.

 I’ve also worked as a massage therapist, in a reproductive health clinic, a suicide prevention hotline, a domestic violence shelter, and an HIV clinic.

 So really—I love to be an advocate.
 To work alongside someone as they reclaim their body.
-And I believe it’s the therapist’s mandate to create a world that you can be free in.
+And I am a commitment to working towards a world where you have access to belonging and dignity.

 I do my own work.
-I’m committed to unearthing my biases, and continually look at ways that I—and my profession—uphold oppressive systems.
+I’m committed to unearthing my biases, and continually look at ways that I uphold oppressive systems.
 I don’t always get it right, I know I don’t have all the answers, and I pay close attention to feedback.

 I like to critique (I can’t help it, I’m a triple Virgo).
 I like to ask disruptive questions.
 I like to inspire critical consciousness in service of us all having more room to breathe.